 "I am concerned about you.
-You seem isolated and afraid.
 Are you OK?
-Did Karl do that to your lip?
-Can I help?"
+Did your boyfriend threaten you?"

-"I noticed the cut on your lip last week, and that you've been off work more often than usual.
+"I noticed that you've been off work more often than usual.
 You looked upset and worried after the conference call today.
 Is there anything I can do to help?"